 Early in December I was struck down with a terrible fever, aches and pains.
 I went to Facebook to ask for tips to kick the fever.
 I diffused oils, ran a vaporizer (Fenix 2) and the one piece of advice that people kept giving me was take elderberry syrup.
+On a side note if you are looking for a new vaporizer, why not check out the puffmen website as they have a wide range of quality products.
 The problem?
 It was Sunday night when I was hit with the sickness and I couldn’t even think of where to get elderberry syrup.
 Of course my mom is smart enough to have it on hand, and she sent her bottle of syrup down to my house.
 I took it and really did feel so much better by the next morning.

 And I don’t think I have to remind friends and regular readers of the blog of how sick our household has been this winter.
 We’re finally in week three (maybe four?) of no fevers, and all it took was a lot of visits to the doctor and switching daycares.
 (My daughter is exposed to much fewer germs now, and it’s glorious.)

 But now it’s time to fight the germs before they get the best of us.
 Again.

 If you don’t have elderberry syrup, and would like to make your own skip down to that recipe.
 Otherwise, continue on with this gummy recipe.
 So great for kids and adults!